Hey-Robot/TibetSheets/docs/about/README.md

 # Meet the Team

-Luckysheet is a project led by an individual and jointly developed by several friends with the same interests.
+Tibetsheets is a project led by an individual and jointly developed by several friends with the same interests.

 ### Active Core Team Members
 - [@wbfsa](https://github.com/wbfsa)